gdlc/STAT_COMP/POWER.md

 **Non-symmetric errors**

 Non-symetric errors are a bit more problematic....
+In the following example we sample errors from an exponential distribution.
+The empirical type-I error rate is almost twice the desired error rate...

 ```r